chrismatrakos/GitHubAPI_metrics/app/README.md

 ```

 ### Setup and Run locally using dotnet
-Clone the repo loccally and at the root directory
+Clone the repo loccally and got to the app/ directory
 start the dotnet console application running the command:
 ```bash
 dotnet run